mattdee/orclContainers/README.md

 These scripts provide a convenient way to manage Oracle Database containers, allowing you to:
 - Start/stop containers
-- Access the container shell (bash)
+- Access the container shell (bash or root)
 - Connect to the database via SQLPlus
 - Set up and serve ORDS (Oracle REST Data Services)
 - Configure and test MongoDB API compatibility